 Which Quantum Optimization Algorithms Should You Know?

 Two algorithm families dominate practical quantum optimization: QAOA and quantum annealing.
+Refer to our quantum optimization algorithms guide for a detailed breakdown of algorithm selection criteria across hardware types.

 1. QAOA (Quantum Approximate Optimization Algorithm)